 Not denying clients with a bad

-HELO/EHLO DNS can be also considered a wise thing, just not to update too frequently our whitelist for those clients who don't set up their
+HELO/EHLO DNS can be considered a wise thing, just to avoid to update too frequently our welcomelist for those clients who didn't set up their

-On the other hand, it is a matter of fact that most spammers use fake domains -very often our own domains-, or even random strings or not solving domains, as their
+On the other hand, it is a matter of fact that most spammers use fake domains -sometimes our own domains-, or even random strings or not solving domains, as their

 For example, consider the following log lines (I have plenty of them in my logs):